hashgraph/hedera-services/platform-sdk/docs/core/tipset-algorithm.md

 This section describes a faster algorithm.

 Merging two tipsets is defined as taking two or more tipsets, for each event creator selecting the maximum generation across all tipsets being merged, and constructing the resulting tipset using those generations.
+Or to put it another way, just take the maximum for each element in the list.

 ```
 Example